HuiLin0220/StenUNet/README.md

           │   ├── sten_0001.png
           │   ├── sten_0002.png
           │   ├── ...
+          ├── dataset.json

-sten_0000_0000.png and sten_0000_0001.png are considered two different modalities for the same raw image (sten_0000).
+1. Explanation: sten_0000_0000.png and sten_0000_0001.png are considered two different modalities for the same raw image (sten_0000).
 You can do some preprocessing (we provide some preprocessing methods in [preprocess.py](pre_process/preprocess.py)) on the raw image and get several modalities for training.
+2.
 ## Train
       python training_planning.py #Planning hyper_parameters